status-im/communities-contracts/README.md

 - The ability to configure a maximum supply.
 This is used for both `MasterToken` and `CollectibleV1` tokens.
 - A `mintTo` function that allows for minting tokens to multiple addresses at once.
 - A mechanism to burn tokens "remotely".
 The use case here is to remove token masters or admins privileges.
+- The ability to batch transfer tokens to multiple receivers.

 Not all inheriting contracts make use of all of the custom functionality.